 Choosing Replacement Windows: What Makes a Window Energy Efficient

-When you’re beginning your project for replacement windows in Jackson, energy efficiency should be number one on your priority list.
-That’s because inefficient windows can be responsible for the biggest heating and cooling loss in your house.
+When you’re starting your project for replacement windows in Jackson, energy efficiency should top your priority list.
+That’s because inefficient windows can be responsible for the biggest heating and cooling loss in your residence.

-They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s crucial that your replacement windows are the best option for the weather in Jackson.
+They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
+So, it’s essential that your replacement windows are the best option for the weather in Jackson.

 In designing your new windows, here are a few aspects to keep in mind.